Mechanically concealed holes: Introduction

 Therefore, we focus on the idea of introducing holes into materials to save weight \cite{wang2009structural,zhou2022perforated}.
 Advanced strategies of designing materials with cylindrical or spherical holes had been already found beneficial for this purpose using approaches of topological optimization \cite{bruggi2022lightweight}.
 In our case, holes are considered to be mechanically masked in a way so that their presence is not noted on the overall, macroscopic scale of the material.
 Still, the overall mechanical stiffness shall be maintained.
 Together, this concept results in a component of identical mechanical properties, yet of reduced weight.
 Key is to introduce holes (cavities) that are surrounded by stiffer shells so that the overall, combined mechanical stiffness is the same as in the absence of the holes.

 The model geometry of introducing hollow cylindrical shells in three-dimensional solids (or hollow circular rings in two-dimensional solids) has also been applied to study diverse other problems, ranging from elastostatics \cite{lu2017stress, liu2006new} to cavitation in soft solids \cite{kang2018cavitation, kang2021dynamic}.
 Amongst these, the idea of mechanically masking holes inside a solid, in fact, has been studied before in terms of ``mechanical cloaking''.
 It provides the solid with a property of ``mechanical unfeelability" of the holes within, in terms of the overall macroscopic response.
-Additionally, mechanically masking holes and corresponding optimization has been realized to conceal mechanical \cite{cheng2023compatible}, thermo-mechanical \cite{cheng2025thermomechanical}, as well as dispersive properties \cite{meirbekova2020control} of solids, especially in the context of metamaterials design \cite{buckmann2015mechanical, wang2022mechanical, sanders2021optimized}.
-Linear elastodynamic cloaking of cylindrical holes was discussed for infinitesimal in-plane deformations \cite{yavari2019nonlinear}.
+Additionally, mechanically masking holes and corresponding optimization has been realized to conceal mechanical \cite{cheng2023compatible}, elasto-mechanical \cite{buckmann2014elasto, diatta2014controlling, achaoui2020cloaking, stenger2012experiments}, thermo-mechanical \cite{cheng2025thermomechanical}, as well as dispersive properties \cite{meirbekova2020control} of solids, especially in the context of metamaterials design \cite{buckmann2015mechanical, wang2022mechanical, sanders2021optimized, liu2025computationally, craster2023mechanical}.

+Polar materials had been employed as elastostatic cloaks \cite{nassar2018degenerate, zhang2024realizable}, often with functionally graded multilayered lattices \cite{xu2020physical}.
+Static mechanical cloaking of voids had also been realized recently via a design mechanism of generating irregular structures \cite{yang2025static}.
+The paths to identify appropriate mechanical cloakings is frequently based on advanced transformation methods.
+They lead to complex structures of the metamaterials design and involve an elevated number of optimized subunits.
+For instance, the mechanical cloaking of a hexagonal bimode structure essentially requires stress optimization of the double-trapezoid units in the considered region \cite{hai2018unfeelable}.